Gaming Studio, Inc.

 To Licensed Distributors: If you are interested in participating we would welcome working with you, especially those who help us win authorization.

-Thank You Allied Charities of Minnesota Board for endorsing our efforts in 2017
+Thank You Allied Charities of Minnesota for making our legislation a priority in 2019

 A needed upgrade to wheel games in Minnesota.